8 Social Media Design Tips for User Engagement

 As we’ve mentioned before, color schemes are also a great way of creating consistency.
 However, there are many other ways to achieve that as well.

 For example, fonts are a crucial visual element that’s often overlooked in social media.
 But, as mentioned in one of the previous social media post design tips, text can be an important part of a post.
-A nice font can be a wonderful common thread across posts and different social media.
+A nice font can be a wonderful common thread across posts and different social networks.

 Additional visual elements such as logos or illustrations can also spruce up your post design and provide consistency.